 One of the things I love about this vegan chocolate cupcake recipe is that the frosting is made of soy whipping cream.
 I love good old butter cream icing as much as I love soy whipping cream, but soy cream makes a healthier alternative to butter cream.

 Soy whipping cream is a lot lighter and fluffier than butter cream.
 It creates lovely smooth and tall frosting for any cupcakes.
-I love the combination of the richness of this vegan chocolate cupcakes and light, fluffy and smooth soy whipping cream and I’m sure you will love it as much as I do.
+I love the combination of the richness of these vegan chocolate cupcakes and light, fluffy and smooth soy whipping cream and I’m sure you will love it as much as I do.

 To make soy whipping cream is super easy.
 Chill the soy whipping cream in the fridge before whipping, and whip the soy cream and sugar with an electric mixer for about 8-10 mins until it increases in volume and super fluffy and smooth.